bihealth/sodar-server/docs_manual/source/ui_project_update.rst

 Public access
     Enable public access to the project for anyone using SODAR.
 Either grants full read-only access as project guest, or a partial read-only access as project viewer.
+For more information on the differences between these roles, see :ref:`ui_project_members_roles`.
 This feature should be used with caution and is generally intended for demonstration projects.
 If your SODAR server allows anonymous users, this will grant specified access to anyone browsing the site even if they have not logged in.
 Enable project on {target remote site}
     Enable access to project for project members on the selected target site.
     Target sites for which project owner/delegation modifying is enabled by an